Click here for a PDF version of this document, FAQ_UAC

-- Consequently, the choice may be to flee to another country or stay and face possible harm, sexual assault, violence at the hands of criminal organizations, and in the worst cases, death.
+- Consequently, the choice may be to flee to another country or stay and face possible harm, sexual assault, forced recruitment into criminal organizations, and in the worst cases, death.

 - The United States should work to ensure that child asylum seekers and trafficking victims are identified, anywhere they may be in the region, screened appropriately, and granted access to fair and efficient immigration proceedings.

-- We further urge the United States to expand existing and implement additional legal migration programs.
+- We further urge the United States to reinstate the Central American Minors (CAM) program (both parole and refugee elements) and implement additional legal migration programs.

 Improve Care and Family Reunification in the United States

-- The United States has a legal and moral responsibility to ensure that UAC arriving at our borders receive appropriate care and protection.
+- The United States has a long-standing commitment to ensuring that children arriving at our border receive appropriate care and protection.

-- UAC are at heightened risk for trafficking and exploitation due to prior victimization in their home countries or during their journeys, large debts that they incur for smuggling fees, and their undocumented status.
+- UAC are at heightened risk for trafficking and exploitation due to their age, prior victimization in their home countries or during their journeys, and their undocumented status.